Definition and Examples About How to Involve Employees

 These are the examples of each stage of delegation in action.

-Tell: Useful when communicating about safety issues, government regulations, decisions that neither require nor ask for employee input.
+Useful when communicating about safety issues, government regulations, decisions that neither require nor ask for employee input.

-Sell: Useful when employee commitment is needed, but the decision is not open to employee influence.
+Useful when employee commitment is needed, but the decision is not open to employee influence.

-Consult: The key to a successful consultation is to inform employees, on the front end of the discussion, that their input is needed, but that the supervisor is retaining the authority to make the final decision.
-This is the level of involvement that can create employee dissatisfaction most readily when this is not clear to the people providing input.
+The key to a successful consultation is to inform employees, on the front end of the discussion, that their input is needed, but that the supervisor is retaining the authority to make the final decision.
+It is the level of involvement that can create employee dissatisfaction most readily when this is not clear to the people providing input.

 Join: The key to a successful join is when the supervisor truly builds consensus around a decision and is willing to keep her influence equal to that of the others providing input.

-Delegate: The manager asks a reporting staff person to take on full responsibility for a task or project with specified feedback dates as the manager remains ultimately responsible for the goal accomplishment.
+The manager asks a reporting staff person to take on full responsibility for a task or project with specified feedback dates as the manager remains ultimately responsible for the goal accomplishment.

 Also Known As: